ljones140/CV/README.md

 At Makers Academy I was exposed to coding principles which has improved my ability to write good, test driven clean code.
 I understand that I have a lot to learn and although I can spot a code smell I may not at this moment have the experience to clear it up as much as I would like.
 I aspire to write code that is elegant, well crafted, that I am proud of and enjoy returning to.

-!!!
-May put links to examples of code where I feel the above is relevant !!!

 ## Education